Introduction to this document

 Where an employee agrees to change their contractual place of work to their home address through permanent homeworking, use our letter to confirm that change and to send them a revised employment contract.

 Once an employee has consented to change their place of work to their home address following our Letter Seeking Consent to Vary Place of Work, follow this up with written confirmation of their new place of work using our Letter Confirming Consent to Vary Place of Work.
 Our letter sets out details of the change to the place of work clause in the employee’s employment contract, and its effective date, and then encloses two copies of an amended employment contract, one for the employee to retain for their own records and the other for them to sign, date and return to formally signify their written acceptance of the change.
-This is also sufficient to ensure compliance with the Employment Rights Act 1996; as place of work is part of the mandatory content of the written statement of employment particulars, where it changes you must provide either an updated written statement of employment particulars or a written statement of change to the employee at the earliest opportunity and, in any event, not later than one month after the change in question.
+This is also sufficient to ensure compliance with the Employment Rights Act 1996; as place of work is part of the mandatory content of the written statement of employment particulars, where it changes you must provide either an updated written statement of employment particulars or a written statement of change to the employee at the earliest opportunity and, in any event, not later than one month after the change takes effect.
+Do give as much notice to the employee as reasonably practicable of the place of work change.
+It’s also good practice to invite feedback about the change as the employee adapts to it, and to consider what might be done to mitigate any negative impact on them.

 Additional considerations